Internationella alumndagen i Bryssel

 Implications of EU Sustainable Finance regulation on Nordic companies

 Ongoing disruption in one of the world's most profitable businesses - open science as a threat and opportunity

 Boosting the Green Transition through local Hydrogen Valleys

 PhD Candidate, Hanken School of Economics

 Wrap-up & final words

-19.00 Cocktail and light buffet dinner at Helsinki EU-office
+19.00 Cocktail and light dinner with canapés at Helsinki EU-office

 The event is hosted by Camilla Wardi (Head of Corporate Relations and Outreach at Hanken School of Economics).